Akshay18Mahajan/KM_electricals/README.md

-This is an electricals wensite in which we have define about different different panels type
+This is an electricals wensite in which we are giving information about different types of electrical panels